stflavian/RETMAP/docs/usage.md

 # How to use

+!!! warning

+    This page is out of date.
+The information presented below is no longer correct.

-Adsorpyon is a command line application, meaning that it is intended to be used solely from a terminal.
+RETMAP is a command line application, meaning that it is intended to be used solely from a terminal.

 - Copy the updated `run.py` file to your working folder.